Etiquette in technology: Netiquette

 Beyond matters of basic courtesy and privacy, e-mail syntax (defined by RFC 2822) allows for different types of recipients.
 The primary recipient, defined by the To: line, can reasonably be expected to respond, but recipients of carbon copies cannot be, although they still might.
 Likewise, misuse of the CC: functions in lieu of traditional mailing lists can result in serious technical issues.
 In late 2007, employees of the United States Department of Homeland Security used large CC: lists in place of a mailing list to broadcast messages to several hundred users.
 Misuse of the "reply to all" caused the number of responses to that message to quickly expand to some two million messages, bringing down their mail server.
 In cases like this, rules of netiquette have more to do with efficient sharing of resources—ensuring that the associated technology continues to function—rather than more basic etiquette.
 On Usenet, cross-posting, in which a single copy of a message is posted to multiple groups is intended to prevent this from happening, but many newsgroups frown on the practice, as it means users must sometimes read many copies of a message in multiple groups.

 When someone makes a mistake—whether it's a spelling error or a spelling flame, a stupid question or an unnecessarily long answer—be kind about it.
 If it's a minor error, you may not need to say anything.
 Even if you feel strongly about it, think twice before reacting.
 Having good manners yourself doesn't give you the license to correct everyone else.
 If you do decide to inform someone of a mistake, point it out politely, and preferably by private email rather than in public.
 Give people the benefit of the doubt; assume they just don't know any better.
 And never be arrogant or self-righteous about it.
 Just as it's a law of nature that spelling flames always contain spelling errors, notes pointing out Netiquette violations are often examples of poor Netiquette.

 Due to the large variation between what is considered acceptable behavior in various professional environments and between professional and social networks, codified internal manuals of style can help clarify acceptable limits and boundaries for user behavior.
 For instance, failure to publish such a guide for e-mail style was cited among the reasons for an NZ$17,000 wrongful dismissal finding against a firm that fired a woman for misuse of boldface colorful all caps text in company-wide e-mail traffic.

+Netiquette continues to evolve with the rise of social media, online forums, and digital communication platforms, providing guidance on respectful and effective interactions in modern online communities.